Wintonbury Early Childhood Magnet School

 WECMS has a science and inquiry theme.
 As such, the school collaborates closely with the 4-H Education Center at Auer Farm, an educational resource located in Bloomfield.
 Each class makes 12 visits to the farm.
 There are ongoing links with agriculture throughout children’s learning.
 Families are connected to the theme through on-going communication and through seasonal weekend family activities at the farm.

 WECMS has goals for student learning based on Connecticut’s Preschool and Kindergarten Curriculum Frameworks.
-In the Pre-K classes we use The Creative Curriculum® for Preschool.
-The Kindergarten classes use Making Meaning for Language Arts and Growing with Mathematics.
+In the Pre-K classes we use The Creative Curriculum® for Preschool and it's companion assessment tool Teaching Strategies GOLD .
+The Kindergarten classes follow the Bloomfield Public School's Units of Study with a deep foundation in the Common Core State Standards.
+GO MATH is used for mathematics instruction.
 Children’s progress toward goals are documented and shared with families.
-The new facility enables the program to take advantage of recent advances in technology.
+The facility enables the program to take advantage of recent advances in technology.
 This fosters the school’s culture of on-going assessment, documentation and communication with families to optimize children’s learning.
-Based on the most current educational research and proven instructional strategies, the school focuses on enhancing young children’s vocabulary, early literacy and number skills.
+Based on the most current educational research and proven instructional strategies, the school focuses on enhancing young children’s vocabulary, self-regulation skills, early literacy and number skills - all taught in the context of genuine relationships with students.
 The inquiry theme naturally supports skill development in these areas.